Introduction

 Fifty percent shade cloth for plants is for the outside cover of constructions.

-It is also for joint spreading on the plastic screening greenhouse roofs.
+It is also used for joint spreading on plastic screening greenhouse roofs.

 It is efficient for energy conservation in winter.